Hukou: History

-According to the Examination of Hukou in Wenxian Tongkao published in 1317, there was a minister for population management during the Zhou Dynasty named Simin (司民), who was responsible for recording births, deaths, emigrations and immigrations.
+According to the Examination of Hukou in Wenxian Tongkao published in 1317, there was a minister for population management during the Zhou dynasty named Simin (司民), who was responsible for recording births, deaths, emigrations and immigrations.
 The Rites of Zhou notes that three copies of documents were kept in different places.
-The administrative divisions in Zhou Dynasty were a function of the distance to the state capital.
+The administrative divisions in Zhou dynasty were a function of the distance to the state capital.
 The top division nearest the capital was named Dubi (都鄙), top division in more distant areas were named Xiang (鄉) and Sui (遂).
 Families were organized under the Baojia system.

-Guan Zhong, Prime Minister of the Qi state 7th century BCE, imposed different taxation and conscription policies on different areas.
+Guan Zhong, Prime Minister of the Qi state 7th century BC, imposed different taxation and conscription policies on different areas.
 In addition, Guan Zhong also banned immigration, emigration, and separation of families without permission.
 In the Book of Lord Shang, Shang Yang also described his policy restricting immigrations and emigrations.

-Xiao He, the first Chancellor of the Han Dynasty, added the chapter of Hu (户律, "Households Code") as one of the nine basic law codes of Han (九章律), and established the hukou system as the basis of tax revenue and conscription.
+Xiao He, the first Chancellor of the Han dynasty, added the chapter of Hu (户律, "Households Code") as one of the nine basic law codes of Han (九章律), and established the hukou system as the basis of tax revenue and conscription.

-The first formal codification of the hukou system arose at the end of the Qing Dynasty (1644-1912) with the 1911 Huji Law.
+The first formal codification of the hukou system arose at the end of the Qing dynasty (1644–1912) with the 1911 Huji Law.
 Although movement was nominally free under this statute, registration of individuals with the government was required, and it was used by the government to pursue communist forces and as a basis for taxation for the funding of wars.
 The law also expanded upon the baojia system, and was intended to establish a sense of stability.

-In the period following the fall of the Qing Dynasty, China was ruled by various actors, each of which employed some system of household or personal identification.
+In the period following the fall of the Qing dynasty, China was ruled by various actors, each of which employed some system of household or personal identification.
 During the Japanese occupation, the Japanese employed a system used to identify those under their rule and to fund their war effort.
 Similarly, the Kuomintang utilized the system to monitor the activities of their opponents, the Chinese Communist Party, and the Chinese Communist Party in turn used a system called lianbao, which bundled families into groups of five to aid tracking and impede counterrevolutionaries.